MasonWirtz/MasonWirtz.github.io/Publications.md

 </details>

-**Wirtz, Mason A.** / Pfenninger, Simone E. (under review, R&R submitted) Variability and Individual Differences in L2 Sociolinguistic Evaluations: The GROUP, the INDIVIDUAL and the HOMOGENEOUS ENSEMBLE.
-Submitted to: *Studies in Second Language Acquisition*.
+**Wirtz, Mason A.** / Pfenninger, Simone E. (under review, R&R submitted) <br> **Variability and Individual Differences in L2 Sociolinguistic Evaluations: The GROUP, the INDIVIDUAL and the HOMOGENEOUS ENSEMBLE.** <br> Submitted to: *Studies in Second Language Acquisition*.

 <details>
 <summary>Abstract</summary>